RobbieLD/patterns/README.md

 The twin pattern is designed to allow a simulation of multiple inheritance when the language doesn't support it.
 In the case of c# a class can only ininherit from a single parent class.
 In order to get around this we use the twin patter.
 Here we have two parent classes which are inherited by two child classes.
 These child classes are the twin classes which then hold instance varaibles of each other so they can access the methods from the other parent classes.

 For example image a hybrid bike which needs to inherit methods from both a mountain bike and a road bike.
 Here we will extend both road and mountain bikes and these new inherited bikes have instance variables which point to each other.

+### Marker

+The marker pattern is a means of indicating a particular class contains certain capabilities which can be checked at run time.

+For example consider a bike race.
+We have a lot of bikes entering but there are specific requirements around what bikes can enter the race.
+The details of what constitues a race worthy bikes is up to us but we need a way of indicating which bikes can enter the race so that the race marshals know who to allow in and who to keep out.
+We can achive this by making an empty interface which the bikes who are allowed into the race can inherit.
+It's important to note that the .Net guidelines discourage the use of an empty marker interface and encourage the use of attributes instead.
+In the code example for this pattern we will show both ways because there are certain advantages to using empty marker interfaces over attributes which is include ease of use and also support for generics.

 ### Flyweight